unchainedshop/unchained-evolution/business-plan.md

 ## History

-Under the name fivelines, Pascal and Vedran have been asked to build a combined B2C/B2B online-shop for a startup called Avantyard early 2017.
+Pascal and Vedran have been asked to build a combined B2C/B2B online-shop for a startup called Avantyard early 2017.
 The guys of Avantyard just finished their very successful crowdfunding campaign for a new smell-free thrash bin: Freezyboy.

-At fivelines we believe in cutting edge web app technology and when we started to evaluate existing shop platforms and tried to match the feature-sets with our requirements.
-After a while we found out that actually only one open-source digital commerce platform could suit as a base for the freezyboy shop at that time: Magento.
+We believe in cutting edge web app technology and when we started to evaluate existing shop platforms we tried to match the feature-sets with our requirements.
+After a while we found out that actually only one open-source digital commerce platform could suite as a base for the Freezyboy shop at that time: Magento.

 We had a look at the technology stack and then decided to build our own shop platform.
 A platform which is designed for the future.

 That was the hour of birth of the unchained.shop platform.

-[fivelines][1] is a joint-venture of Reactive Code GmbH and Fliptation GmbH.

 ##  Team